Chapter 97 BWV 206 Schleicht, spielende Wellen, und murmelt gelinde!

 A flowing bass line represents the moving waters against the measured tenor’s quavers, suggestive of steadfast loyalty.

 Bach was clearly aware of the artistic problem that the text presented.
-He had four arias about rivers all, presumably, needing to represent the constant movement of the ebb and flow of moving waters.
+He had four arias about rivers all and presumably felt obliged to represent the constant movement of the ebb and flow of moving waters.
 Yet musical contrast and variety is obviously essential and the question was how to maintain the illusion of fluid activity whilst avoiding a sequence of similar sounding movements.
 Bach had, of course, represented mighty rivers elsewhere, of which the chorale/fantasia of C 7, a picture of the mighty Jordan, is a perfect example (vol 2, chapter 4).

 One of Bach’s techniques in this cantata is to vary the instrumentation, each aria deriving a major part of its character through the contrasting timbre.
 The first was for strings this, the second, for continuo and solo violin obbligato.
 Latterly he employs two oboes d’amore and, most unusually, three flutes.
 Tempi and time signatures also vary as, of course, does the nature of the musical ideas and their development.
 Additionally, there are two arias in major modes and two in the minor.
 Thus, even though he employs the same ternary structural pattern throughout, the result is an extraordinary degree of light and shade.